Arvtesh/UnityFx.Async/README.md

 ```csharp
 var op = new AsyncCompletionSource<string>();
 ```
 The type of the operation should reflect its result type.
-In this case we have created a special kind of operations - a completion source, that incapsulated both producer and consumer operation interfaces (consumer side is represented via `IAsyncOperation` / `IAsyncOperation<TResult>` interfaces and producer side is `IAsyncCompletionSource` / `IAsyncCompletionSource<TResult>`, `AsyncCompletionSource` implements both of the interfaces).
+In this case we have created a special kind of operation - a completion source that incapsulated both producer and consumer interfaces (consumer side is represented via `IAsyncOperation` / `IAsyncOperation<TResult>` interfaces and producer side is `IAsyncCompletionSource` / `IAsyncCompletionSource<TResult>`, `AsyncCompletionSource` implements both of the interfaces).

-Upon completion of the asynchronous operation notify its users:
+Upon completion of an asynchronous operation transition it to one of the final states (`RanToCompletion`, `Faulted` or `Canceled`):
 ```csharp
 op.SetResult(resultValue);
 ```
-Alternatively, if the operation has failed:
+Or, if the operation has failed:
 ```csharp
 op.SetException(ex);
 ```